PunkUnicorn/The-Return-of-Tom-Thumb/Event - Who is the leader.md

 > "I was right the first time."

-> "Yeah... and it's my adventure"
+> "Yeah, and it's my adventure"

 Summary: